A plain-language guide

 The surprising truth

-A 99%-accurate "yes" can still be wrong โ€” usually.
+A 99%-accurate "yes" can still be wrong β€” usually.

 Picture a disease that just 1 in 1,000 people have, and a test that's right 99% of the time.
 You test positive.
 Your gut screams "I'm 99% done for."
 But the real chance you're sick is closer to 9%.

 Nothing is broken about the test.
-The twist comes from something quietly powerful โ€” how rare the disease was to begin with.
-The easiest way to believe it is to watch it happen to a thousand people at once.
+The twist comes from something quietly powerful β€” how rare the disease was to begin with.
+That single fact bends the meaning of your result far more than most people expect.
+The easiest way to believe it isn't algebra; it's to watch the thing happen to a thousand people at once.
+So let's do exactly that, and then slowly take the idea apart until it feels obvious.

-Try it ยท 1,000 people
+Try it Β· 1,000 people

 Meet 1,000 people.
 Watch who tests positive.

 Every dot is a person.
-Drag the two dials and watch the crowd sort itself: the few blue dots truly have the disease, the amber dots got a false alarm.
-The question that matters isn't "is the test good?" โ€” it's "if my dot is coloured, which colour is it likely to be?"
+Drag the two dials and watch the crowd sort itself: the few blue dots truly have the disease and got a correct positive, the amber dots are healthy people handed a false alarm.
+The question that matters isn't "is the test good?" β€” it's "if my dot is coloured, which colour is it likely to be?"
+The little table underneath keeps a running tally of all four ways the test can land.

 1 in 1,000